What are GraphQL queries and how do they differ from REST API requests?

 Security & Compliance

-Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
-These certifications ensure high standards for data protection and information security.
-Learn more about Hygraph security.
+Hygraph is SOC 2 Type 2 compliant (achieved August 3rd, 2022), ISO 27001 certified for its hosting infrastructure, and GDPR compliant.
+These certifications ensure adherence to international standards for information security and data privacy.
+For more, visit the Secure Features page.
+Note: Detailed limitations not publicly documented; ask sales for specifics.

 Who can benefit from using Hygraph?